By ADAM GELLER and DAVID RISING

 Spain’s Interior Minister said police have arrested more than 900 people for defying the government’s order to stay home.

 In France, authorities said the virus had claimed 240 more victims, raising the country’s death toll to 1,100.

 As health care workers worked around the clock, they also struggled with scarce supplies.

 “All over the country, you see examples of workers inventing homemade suits using plastics,” said Olga Mediano, a lung specialist at a hospital in Guadalajara, a city outside Madrid.
 “The protective suits are fundamental because without health workers we won’t be able to do anything.”

 Relatives of elderly people and retirement-home workers were fearful.

 “We live in anguish.
-We have no information whatsoever,” said Esther Navarro, whose 97-year-old Alzheimer’s-stricken mother is at a home in Madrid where coronavirus cases have been identified.
+We have no information whatsoever,” said Esther Navarro, whose 97-year-old mother with Alzheimer’s is at a home in Madrid where coronavirus cases have been identified.

 In Italy, a jump in the number of new deaths and cases over the last 24 hours dashed hopes fed by two days of declines.
 The 743 deaths reported Tuesday pushed Italy’s toll past 6,800, by far the highest of any country.

 “Woe to whoever lets down the guard,” Health Minister Roberto Speranza said. ”Now, more than ever, the commitment of everyone is needed.”